dmccan/yada-wiki/readme.txt

 * Added editor dialog to make it easier to enter the wiki shortcode parameters

 = 2.0.0 =
-* Changed the editor dialogs to be inline jQuery UI dialogs.
+* Changed the editor dialogs to be in-line jQuery UI dialogs.
-* The links dialog has an AJAX lookup of existing wiki post titles.
+* The links dialog has an AJAX look-up of existing wiki post titles.
 * The TOC dialog has a drop-down list of categories.
 * A sidebar TOC / category list widget was added.

 = 2.1.0 =
 * Adjusted user permissions so that roles have the same edit abilities for wiki articles as they do for regular posts.

+= 2.2.0 =
+* Added optional support for comments.
+* Added a settings page to control comment options for wiki pages.
+* Removed old style PHP constructor in preparation for 4.3.
+* Fixed deprecated function calls that gave a debug warning.